PelagicCreatures/sargasso/README.md

 and instantiates the sargasso object, hooking up the appropriate observers.
 When the underlying element is removed from the DOM it destroys any dangling sargasso objects.

 ### HIJAX
 Is the function you should call to load a new page.
-Once loaded, new pages are merged with the current page only replacing elements marked with 'data-hijax="true"'.
+Once loaded, new pages are merged with the current page only replacing elements marked with `data-hijax="true"`.
 Sargasso automatically captures `<a href="..">` tags and calls the LoadPageHandler instead of letting the browser load pages. `LoadPageHandler(href)`

 EG. instead of `location.href= '/home'`, use `LoadPageHandler('/home')`